barisgecer/GANFit/README.md

 <p align="center"><img width="100%" src="figures/first_page_fig.png" /></p>

-* :pushpin: GANFit now has a better versions, faster (called FastGANFit) and more stable (called GANFit++)).
-See our [TPAMI](https://arxiv.org/abs/2105.07474) paper for details
+* :pushpin: GANFit now has a faster (called FastGANFit) and a more stable (called GANFit++) versions.
+See our [TPAMI](https://arxiv.org/abs/2105.07474) paper for the details
 * :pushpin: Evaluation code of GANFit and FastGANFit on MICC Florence dataset is now available (see below for instructions)
-* :pushpin: Unfortunately the code of these studies have been commercialized, so we cannot share it publicly.
-However, if you send some images, we can send back our results.
+* :pushpin: Unfortunately the reconstruction code of these studies has been commercialized, so we cannot share it with anyone.
+However, if you send some images, we can send back our results for comparison in academic publications.
-* :pushpin: We opened another texture-shape model similar to GANFit, you can apply for it here [TBGAN](https://github.com/barisgecer/TBGAN)
+* :pushpin: We opened another texture-shape model to public with is very similar to GANFit texture model, you can apply for its license here [TBGAN](https://github.com/barisgecer/TBGAN).

 ## Abstract